-Hugh Hefner Fast Facts
+Hugh Hefner Fast Facts - CNN

 The Playboy message appeared in the 1953 premiere issue: “We like our apartment.
 We enjoy mixing up cocktails and an hors d’oeuvre or two, putting a little mood music on the phonograph and inviting in a female acquaintance for a quiet discussion on Picasso, Nietzsche, jazz, sex…”

-Is a big proponent of Viagra.
+Was a proponent of Viagra.

-An avid film buff, he screens new and classic movies at the mansion every week.
+An avid film buff, Hefner screened new and classic movies at the mansion every week.

-Has an endangered rabbit named after him, Sylvilagus palustris hefneri.
+Had an endangered rabbit named after him, Sylvilagus palustris hefneri.
 The Playboy Foundation helped fund the study of this rabbit found only in the Florida Keys.

-He holds two Guinness World Records for the longest career as an editor-in-chief for the same magazine, 59 years, and for the largest collection of personal scrapbooks, 2,643.
+Held a Guinness World Record for the longest career as an editor-in-chief for the same magazine.

 1951-1952 - Copywriter for Esquire magazine.